JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 ### $m-TrackStar$

 We propose 2 changes to their method.
-First, we remove the second moment estimate, $V$, for simplicity as empirical results have shown that it is not critical for efficacy [6].
+First, we remove the second moment estimate, $V$, for simplicity, as empirical results have shown that it is not critical for efficacy [6].
 Second, we replace L2-Normalization with gradient clipping.
 This allows us to mitigate the effect of erroneous data that produce large gradient norms, while not inflating the measured utility of low gradient norm examples.
 It is also more principled; influence functions are local approximations which lose accuracy when step sizes are too large, not too small.
 We implement this prior to computing $R$ so the approximate curvature of the loss landscape is computed w.r.t. "reasonable" data, not erroneous examples which can heavily skew the covariance matrix.
 We call the new primitive modified-TrackStar, or $m-TrackStar$, and define it below:

 $$
 mG_{\theta}(z)=R^{-1/2}\,P_{d}\,\mathrm{clip}_{t}\!\bigl(\nabla_{\theta} L(z,\theta)\bigr) \tag{6}